vtex/cm-rasa-poc/README.md

 ### Future TODO
 - Create a data training pipeline to get some training samples
+- Productionize the publishing of models for this prototype (ie, send to s3)
 - Abstract away the story flow component into React components state machine outside this repp
 - Move the bot hub from endpoitn from running on this POC to a javacript webhook so we can connect to vtex io / storefront
 - Change RabbitMQ to Redis Stream